MicrosoftDocs/azure-docs/articles/active-directory/application-proxy-office365-app-launcher.md

 ###Step 1 – Find the ObjectID of the application

-Fist you must obtain the ObjectID of the application, and then search for the application by the homepage.
+First you must obtain the ObjectID of the application, and then search for the application by the homepage.

 1. Open PowerShell.
 2. Import the Azure AD module.